nickbaumann98/cline_docs/README.md

+# Note: These docs are no longer maintained.
+Please refer to https://docs.cline.bot for the most recent Cline documentation.
+---

 # Cline Documentation

 Welcome to the Cline documentation - your comprehensive guide to using and extending Cline's capabilities.
 Here you'll find resources to help you get started, improve your skills, and contribute to the project.